Frequently Asked Questions about the PA program

 What type of degree do I need to get into the program?

 Qualified applicants must possess a baccalaureate degree from a regionally accredited institution of higher learning.
 The baccalaureate degree can be in any field of study, as long as you have successfully completed the prerequisite courses.
-The program expects that most applicants will have degrees in areas such as biology, health studies/sciences, nutritional sciences, kinesiology, and other science-related areas.
+The program expects that most applicants will have degrees in areas such as biology, health studies/school-of-science/s, nutritional sciences, kinesiology, and other science-related areas.

 Where are the classes held?